MeinePeptide

 Sermorelin

-The oldest GHRH analogue still in widespread use — the first 29 amino acids of natural GHRH, unmodified.
+The oldest GHRH analogue still in widespread use.
+The first 29 amino acids of natural GHRH, unmodified.
 Pulses the pituitary in line with the body's natural sleep-onset GH window.

 Best for